Can You Use Solo Stove During a Fire Ban?

 For outdoor enthusiasts who enjoy cooking and gathering around a campfire, fire bans can put a damper on plans.
-With authorities implementing more fire bans to prevent wildfires during dry seasons, a common question arises: can you use a Solo Stove during a fire ban?
+With authorities implementing more fire bans to prevent wildfires during dry seasons, a common question arises: can you use a solo stove during a fire ban?

 The Solo Stove is a popular portable, wood-burning stove often used for camping.
 But with its reliance on burning biomass fuel, there is debate around whether the Solo Stove can be safely and legally used when fire restrictions are in place.